 Wolf Moon (January)

 Wolves howled in the cold, snowy forests of January, giving lament to the long night.
 The New Year's Resolution Moon, the Holiday Exchanges Moon, or the Superbowl Moon might headline our list of 21st-century January moon names.

 Late winter often brings the heaviest snows to the northeast region, inspiring the name Snow Moon.
 The last moon of winter was also called the Hunger Moon, for the food stores running low after months of cold.
 We might also celebrate this Full Moon with hearts and flowers as the Valentine's Moon.
 (Or, if you are in New Orleans, the Marti Gras Moon.)

 Spring is in the air during the March Full Moon, and it went by many names.
 Some called it the Sap Moon, for the sap rising in the trees; the Worm Moon, for the earthworms moving after the thaw; and the Crow Moon, for the return of birds after their winter migration.
 We might include the Spring Break Moon, March Madness Moon, or the Spring Cleaning Moon.

 Pink Moon (April)

-The Pink Moon is named after the pink phlox, first flowers of spring.
-Some tribes also named it the Sprouting Grass Moon or the Egg Moon.
+The Pink Moon is named after the pink phlox, the first flowers of spring.
+Some tribes also called it the Sprouting Grass Moon or the Egg Moon.
 We might favor the Easter Moon, the Earth Day Moon, or the Prom Night Moon.
 (We could also call it the Tax Moon, but that might not catch on.)

 Flower Moon (May)

 May's flowers also lent their name to this moon.
 It was also called the Planting Moon for sowing the seeds for the summer crop.
-Mom's Moon, would be an appropriate tribute for Mother's Day, or Soldier's Moon, for Memorial Day.
+Mom's Moon would be an appropriate tribute for Mother's Day, or Soldier's Moon, for Memorial Day.